lipika914/Test_Case_Document/README.md

-# Manual Testing Project: Registration Form Validation
+# Manual Testing on Registration Page

 This repository contains manual testing documents for a registration form, showing step-by-step testing and how issues are tracked.
 It includes clear test cases, bug reports, and summary reports.
 Both positive and negative scenarios are covered, with results marked as Passed, Failed, or Warning to reflect real-life testing.